 In addition to essential links to different website parts, home page often contains search field, basic onboarding functionality for personalized sites, different areas of navigation showing users diverse categories of data.
 It might also contain engaging welcome messages and copy blocks featuring a slogan and/or explaining the benefits of the website or objects it presents.

 More than a decade ago a famous expert in usability Jakob Nielsen wrote Top 10 Guidelines for Homepage Usability in which he said: “Homepages are the most valuable real estate in the world.
 Each year, companies and individuals funnel millions of dollars through a space that’s not even a square foot in size.
 For good reason.
 A homepage’s impact on a company’s bottom line is far greater than simple measures of e-commerce revenues: The homepage is your company’s face to the world.
 Increasingly, potential customers will look at your company’s online presence before doing business with you — regardless of whether they plan to close the actual sale online.”
 Long time has passed since then but clear and a user-friendly home page is still the issue of vital importance for an efficient website.

-Home page is actually a basis of good navigation which is usually the core of positive user experience.
-Messy interface and badly designed layout can become the reason of user confusion and annoyance.
+Home page is actually the basis of good navigation which is usually the core of a positive user experience.
+A messy interface and badly designed layout can become the reason for user confusion and annoyance.

 Here are some examples of home pages created by Tubik Studio designers.

 Comics Shop Home Page

 Recently we published an article devoted to the functionality and efficiency of landing pages.
 Let’s remember key points here.